Muncy, Pennsylvania

-Muncy is a borough in Lycoming County, Pennsylvania.
-The name Muncy comes from the Munsee Indians who once lived in the area.
+Muncy is a borough in Lycoming County, Pennsylvania, United States.
+The name Muncy comes from the Munsee Indians who lived in the area.
 The population was 2,442 at the 2020 census.
-It is part of the Williamsport, Pennsylvania Metropolitan Statistical Area.
+It is part of the Williamsport, Pennsylvania, Metropolitan Statistical Area.
 Muncy is located on the West Branch Susquehanna River, just south of the confluence of Muncy Creek with the river.
+Currently the borough president is Bill Scott and the mayor is Jon Ort.